kayleigrace/College_Majors_By_Gender/README.md

 </script>

 The chart above was a little trickier to make because when I initially went to just filter highest median earning majors of all majors (STEM and non-STEM) the top 10 were the exact same as the top 10 for the highest median earning of the STEM chart.
 I went through each line to find the highest earning median majors that didn't fall under any of the categories of STEM in this data set.
-These results were slightly suprising to me given that women are the majority in non-STEM major I expected women would have a lead in highest median earning non-STEM majors.
+These results were slightly suprising to me given that women are the majority in non-STEM major I expected women would have a lead in highest median earning non-STEM majors; however, it is important to note that this data is from 2010-2012, and in recent years, women have been more elevated and empowered by society in higher earning jobs.
+It would be interesting to compare this data to present-day and see if there are noticable changes.

 ## Correlation?